epfl-ada/ada-2021-project-cool-group-name/README.md

 IDEA 2:
 Try to look at correlations between the stock market and quotes (in terms of date, argument discussed, ...)

+Please use the following repository structure:

+- Cache [dir]: Contains output files from long computations.
+- Data [dir]: Contains the dataset as provided by the course.
+Includes quotebank's json files and the speaker attributes parquet file.
+- Data Analysis [jupyter notebook]: The jupyter on which the analysis takes place.
+May be worth duplicating multiple times at the beginning such that each person has its own and we avoid git conflicts.

+- Are we allowed to organize our code as to have external .py files?
+Because it sure will be a mess if we put all function definitions in the jupyter, but if we must, we will.

+NOTE: we can sync Data and Cache folder using google drive.
+Normalement j'ai partagé avec vous un lien à mon espace de stockage epfl, sur votre mail epfl.
+Par contre, si on se trompe et on efface accidentellement un fichier cache qui prend long à tourner, il n'est pas backed up.
+Du coup il est perdu et faudra le rerun.